broadinstitute/cromwell/docs/execution/ExecutionTwists.md

 When Cromwell restarts (for example to upgrade to a new version) it will reconnect to all workflows that were in progress.
 On the Google and HPC backends only, Cromwell will additionally attempt to reconnect to all running jobs.
 Note that a workflow does not "belong" to any one Cromwell instance (it belongs to the cluster), so a different instance in a horizontal cluster might reconnect to the workflow instead of the original.

-The ability to reconnect to an existing job is backend dependent.
-The Google Backend and the HPC backends currently support it.

 If the workflow was in state `Aborting`, Cromwell will ask all running jobs to abort again.
 No new jobs will be started.